 - Nawal al-Karawi, Iraqi Centre for Women and Child Rights

-But international human rights organisations and their federal partners focusing on Tal Afar and working to return the displaced said the total number of missing people is actually around 1,200, including 600 women.
+But international human rights organisations and their federal partners, who are focusing on Tal Afar and trying to return the displaced, said the total number of missing people is actually around 1,200, including 600 women.

 So far, 131 of them have been freed.
 Mostly this was achieved through individual efforts, such as families paying ransoms to militants who they reached through mediators working to liberate Yazidi women held by IS in Syria.

 "Most of the announced figures are inaccurate," said Nawal al-Karawi, director of the Iraqi Centre for Women and Child Rights, who has been working in Tal Afar in partnership with other organisations for years.